-Monterey and San Benito Counties LMH CoC promotes broad involvement of all members of the community in forging the end to homelessness.
+Monterey and San Benito Counties' Lead Me Home Continuum of Care ("LMH CoC") promotes broad involvement of all members of the community in forging the end to homelessness.
 The LMH CoC, under the guidance of the Leadership Council, will faithfully endeavor to:

 - Understand the problem

 - Recognize the solutions

 - Agree to implement the solutions

 - Find the funding to execute the solutions

 - Support those who do the work through the transitions ahead

-- Guide the direction of a two-county effort with multiple partners and players
+- Guide the direction of a 2-county effort with multiple partners and players

 - Lead!
-Promote, request, allocate, dedicate, advocate for continued implementation of the Plan
+Promote, request, allocate, dedicate, advocate for continued implementation of the Plan.